-Permissions Defines the level of access that is granted to remote users using uucp or uux when they attempt to transfer files or remotely execute commands on your computer.
+Permissions Defines the level of access that is granted to remote users using uucp or are polled.
+Details are in "UUCP Poll File" on page 190.

-Poll Defines computers that are to be polled by your station and when they are polled.
+Poll Defines computers that are to be polled by your station and when they page 191.